-The Maine Coon cat came from seafarers coming to the State of Maine in America who brought with them long-haired black cats.
-These cats had long, thick coats and a brush-like tail resembling that of a raccoon, leading to their name “Maine Coon.”
+The Maine Coon cat came from seafarers who brought long-haired black cats to the State of Maine in America.
+These cats had long, thick coats and a brush-like tail resembling that of a raccoon, leading to their name, “Maine Coon.”

 The Maine Coon is a majestic and mysterious breed with an almost magical reputation.
-Even more so than other rare breeds, the history of this naturally agile and attentive cat is shrouded in mystery and legend.
+Even more so than other rare breeds, the attentive and naturally agile Main Coon cat has a history shrouded in mystery and legend.

-Theories abound about their origin, and while they may seem far-fetched at first glance, there’s enough circumstantial evidence to suggest that they may originate from a group of escaped exotic cats.
+Theories abound about the Maine Coon origin.
+While they may seem far-fetched at first glance, there’s enough circumstantial evidence to suggest that they may originate from a group of escaped exotic cats.
 So, where did the Black Maine Coon come from?
 Why are they so rare and elusive?
 And what makes them so unique?
 Let’s look.

 The Origin of the Maine Coon Cat

 This is a breed of cat whose origin is uncertain.
-However, there are stories and myths that surround the Maine Coons’ origins.
-I’ll go over the two of the theories.
+However, some stories and myths surround the Maine Coons’ origins.
+I’ll go over the two theories.

 One hilarious theory states that a cat from Maine had mated with a raccoon.
 The appearance of early Maine cats, especially the tabby and bushy-tailed ones, reminded New Englanders so much of a raccoon that they assumed it was because those two animals were mating – but this isn’t biologically possible.

-Another story is based on the assumption that the Maine Coon cats are descendants of Norwegian Forest Cats who arrived in New England (Maine) around the year 1000 A.D.
+Another story is based on the assumption that the Maine Coon cats are descendants of Norwegian Forest Cats who arrived in New England (Maine) around 1000 A.D.
 The cats were on the ship with Viking Leif Eriksson and reproduced there.
-These cats had long, thick coats and a brush-like tail resembling that of a raccoon, leading to their name “Maine Coon.”
+These cats had long, thick coats and a brush-like tail resembling that of a raccoon, leading to their name, “Maine Coon.”

 Today, people in the state of Maine still refer to the cats as “Maine cats,” rather than Maine Coons.

-I suppose the cat’s origins will continue to be a mystery which makes the breed even more intriguing.
+I suppose the cat’s origins will continue to be a mystery, making the breed even more intriguing.